orangetrialtruck/orangetrialtruck.github.io/content/posts/8110-unimog-v03/index.md

 ## Chassis

 The main difference with the [previous version]({{< ref "/posts/8110-unimog-v02" >}}) is the absence of a center differential.
 The motors are now rigidly connected through the [knobs](https://rebrickable.com/parts/32072/technic-knob-wheel/), which has slightly increased the speed and significantly improved the transmission's reliability - the gears no longer slip or crunch even on tough obstacles.\
-As in the [previous version]({{< ref "/posts/8110-unimog-v02" >}}), I took non-original XL motors (Red Furious), which have higher RPM than the original ones, to achieve higher speed.
+As in the [previous version]({{< ref "/posts/8110-unimog-v02" >}}), I took non-original XL motors, which have higher RPM than the original ones, to achieve higher speed.
 And I painted the motors black.

 I also added custom LED headlights and taillights.
 They are always on when the power is on, but since they have standard PF connectors, they can be connected through a separate [PF switch](https://rebrickable.com/parts/61929c02/pole-reverser-power-functions-black-wire/).